robertdavidgraham/hunter-dkim/README.md

 when people break into a computer and steal the wallet's private-key.
 If somebody broke into GMail, they'd be able to forge signatures as well.

+## FAQ: Okay, you've verified the metadata, but couldn't the contents of the body of the email be changed?

+The signature covers both the metadata and the body.

+## FAQ: Okay, you've verified the email contents, couldn't the metadata be spoofed, such as the real email being sent last month?

+The signature covers both the metadata and the body.

+## FAQ: How about verify small changes?

+It's like being a "little bit pregnant".
+If you changed the smallest thing, then the entire signatures fails -- and verification fails.
+It doesn't matter how small.

+Well, except spaces.
+DKIM uses a "relaxed" verification scheme which allows, in certain circumstances, spaces to be added here.
+In theory this could be an issue, but in practice, it's not an issue here.
+It uses "quoted printable" encoding, meaning, there's no place to insert a space.

 ## FAQ: But GMail's DNS servers no longer provide the public-key

 This is indeed a problem -- for most email domains that aren't GMail.